GECCodersClub/assignment/README.md

 # assignment
-assignment management system for teacher
+assignment management system for one subject